damaki/tux/README.md

 ## Configuration

-Tux is configured through Alire's crate configuration.
-The configuration variables supported by Tux are:
+Tux is configured through Alire crate configuration variables.
+These configuration variables allow for tuning the performance and code size of the library.

+The following configuration variables are supported:

 <table>
   <thead>